dmbluestate/bsd-dbt-streamlit/README.md

 ## Installation

-Install and run locally with pipenv
+Install and run locally with pipenv (you will need to configure your [secrets.toml file](#secrets.toml) to actually be able to use the app)

 ```bash
   pipenv install
   pipenv run app
 ```

-For Mac users watchdog is included as a dev dependency, so you can include watchdog with
+For Mac users, watchdog is included as a dev dependency, so you can include watchdog with

 ```bash
   pipenv install -d